jacobgil/jacobgil.github.io/_posts/2017-06-23-pruning-deep-neural-networks.md

 {% endhighlight %}

-This did a point wise multiplication of each activation in the batch and it's gradient, and then we sum in all dimensions except the dimension of the output.
+This did a point wise multiplication of each activation in the batch and it's gradient, and then for each activation (that is an output of a convolution) we sum in all dimensions except the dimension of the output.

-For example, if the batch size was 32, the number of outputs was 256 and the spatial size was 112, such the activation/gradient shapes were 32x256x112x112, then the output will be a 256 sized vector representing the ranks of the 256 filters in this layer.
+For example, if the batch size was 32, the number of outputs for a specific activation was 256 and the spatial size of that activation was 112x112 such the activation/gradient shapes were 32x256x112x112, then the output will be a 256 sized vector representing the ranks of the 256 filters in this layer.